Cybersecurity features have lagged way behind the allure of smart-home automation devices: time for manufacturers and end-users to wise up!

 In a vivid demonstration of the vulnerability of home IoT devices, Singaporeans recently became the star of soft porn footage gleaned from hacked IP cameras in homes around the island.

 From breastfeeding mothers to scenes compromising the modesty of ordinary people in their natural habitat, the stolen footages found their way into pornographic sites, labeled as originating from Singapore.
-A group apparently specializing in hacking IP cams was responsible, and its members on a messaging platform claimed to have shared more than 3TB of clips with paying subscribers.
+A group apparently specializing in hacking IP cameras was responsible, and its members on a messaging platform claimed to have shared more than 3TB of clips with paying subscribers.

 To a lesser extent, people from Thailand, South Korea and Canada were also victimized by the hackings, reported to total 50,000 IP cams.
 An expert from Check Point Software had noted in the media that poor password management and software/firmware updates, and accessibility via centralized cloud services and exposed ports, were responsible for the vulnerability.